Nations close to deal on UN arms trade treaty - envoys

 Several U.N. diplomats predicted Washington would vote yes.

-The National Rifle Association, a powerful U.S. pro-gun lobby, opposes the treaty and has vowed to fight hard to prevent its ratification if it reaches Washington.
+The National Rifle Association, a powerful U.S. pro-gun lobbying group, opposes the treaty and has vowed to fight to prevent its ratification if it reaches Washington.
 The NRA says the treaty would undermine domestic gun-ownership rights.

-The American Bar Association, an attorneys' lobbying group, last month disputed the NRA position on the treaty, saying in a paper that "ratification of the treaty would not infringe upon rights guaranteed by the Second Amendment."
+The American Bar Association, an attorneys' lobby group, has said that the treaty would not impact the right to bear arms.

 'DEFICIENCIES'